BHrithik/EventManagement_API/README.md

 We can use the link http://127.0.0.1:8000/event/<pk>     - (GET/PUT/DELETE)where pk is the unique id of a particular event for further details

-We can use the link http://127.0.0.1:8000/users/         - (GET/POST) to either sign yourself for a particular event or to see which users are attending which event
+We can use the link http://127.0.0.1:8000/users/         - (GET/POST) to either sign yourself for a particular event or to see which users are attending which event (note a user cannot regiter for more than 3 events )

 We can use the link http://127.0.0.1:8000/users/<pk>     - (GET/PUT/DELETE)where pk is the unique id of a particular user for further details